Meet fixing hero Peter Donegan

 Position the pots onto your vertical surface.

-Leave to cure for 24 hours, then get potting.
+Leave to set for 12-24 hours*, then get potting.
 Peter has used parsley and chives, but other herbs, strawberry plants, even cacti or succulents would work too.

 Due to its waterproofing properties, Sugru is brilliant for patching up leaky things like buckets, water butts or fertiliser barrows.